Overview

 • Developing a unique case-study method for conducting NCAA rules education seminars for coaches.

-Our knowledge comes from our extensive firsthand infractions case experience, from having designed numerous preventive systems, and from having helped institutions implement new systems or refine current systems as issues are identified in infractions investigations or compliance reviews.
-The reports of our compliance systems assessments are thorough, and contain a full complement of best-practice recommendations founded on industry standards.
+Our knowledge comes from our extensive firsthand infractions case experience, decades of work designing preventive systems, and our work with institutions large and small to implement new systems or refine current systems as issues are identified.
+The reports of our compliance systems assessments are thorough and contain a full complement of best-practice recommendations founded on industry standards.

-Perhaps the most difficult aspect of preparing an appeal of an NCAA staff decision in an eligibility reinstatement case is that an institution generally only has limited experience with such cases and must rely on the NCAA staff for direction.
-When you retain us to assist, the student-athlete and the institution benefit from our extensive knowledge and experience in reinstatement cases and our ability to present the circumstances in a manner that personalizes the case.
-As a result, the student-athletes have the best opportunity to receive a fair and appropriately considered result, and to return to competition as promptly as the facts permit.
+When you retain Bond to assist, the student-athlete and the institution benefit from our extensive knowledge and experience and our ability to present the circumstances in a manner that personalizes each case.
+As a result, student-athletes have the best opportunity to receive a fair and appropriately considered result, and to return to competition as promptly as the facts permit.

-Our attorneys and consultants have more than a century of combined experience in addressing every aspect of the NCAA regulatory environment.
-We have successfully advocated and achieved positive results in student-athlete eligibility matters in all of the following categories:
+We have successfully advocated and achieved positive results in student-athlete eligibility and other legislative relief matters in all of the following categories:

 • Initial Eligibility